We do not currently accept online submissions.

 Proofs will be sent to the correspondence author by e-mail, as an Acrobat PDF (portable document format) file.
 Acrobat Reader will be required in order to read this file.
 This software can be downloaded (free of charge) from the following web site: www.adobe.com/products/acrobat/ readstep2.html

 Only minor alterations may be accepted at this stage, unless approved by the Editor.
-Proofs must be returned to the editorial office by first class/air mail and by the date given.
-Alternatively, authors may use email to submit amendments providing the changes are clear and concise.
+Proofs must be returned by the date given, with authors encouraged to return an annotated pdf or a Word document listing the corrections, taking care to ensure that any changes required are clear and concise.
 The Editor reserves the right to correct the proofs, using the accepted version of the typescript, if the author’s amendments are overdue and the journal would otherwise be delayed.
 Proofs should be checked very carefully.
 It is the corresponding author’s responsibility to ensure that proofs are correct in every respect.

 Submission Preparation Checklist